NajlaAbassi/TimeToFedebrate/README.md

 + Open the `time-to-Fedebrate.Rproj` project file
 + Navigate to the `vignettes` folder
 + Open the Rmarkdown file and execute the content, easy peasy 😊
++ For a full experience, please refrain from looking at the `R` folder 🙈